nodejs/node-addon-api/doc/node-gyp.md

 file to linked with others, a shared library, or a standalone executable.

-The main reason for this is that we need to link to the Node.js dependencies and headers correcrtly, another reason is that we need a cross platform way to build C++ soucre into binary for the target platform,
+The main reason for this is that we need to link to the Node.js dependencies and headers correctly, another reason is that we need a cross platform way to build C++ source into binary for the target platform.

 Until now **node-gyp** is the **de-facto** standard build tool for writing Node.js addons.
 It's based on Google's **gyp** build tool, which abstract away